 DFD will prepare a project report, including a final underwriting pro forma and updated term sheet upon receipt of the sponsor's final submission of all required documentation.
-The project report will be scheduled for submission, with recommendation to the LRC for review.
-After evaluating the recommendations, the LRC will make a final recommendation to the Director who will, at his or her discretion, approve projects for a letter of commitment.
+The project report will be scheduled for submission, with recommendations to the LRC for review.
+After evaluating the recommendations, the LRC will make a final recommendation to the Director who will, at his or her discretion, approve projects for a conditional letter of commitment for funding.

-If approved by the Director for funding, DFD staff will submit the terms of a proposed commitment letter to the Office of the Attorney General (OAG) for preparation.
+If approved by the Director for funding, DFD staff will submit the terms of a proposed commitment letter to the Office of the Attorney General (OAG) for preparation of the conditional letter of commitment.
 The sponsor, working with the Project Manager, must confirm the business terms included in the proposed commitment letter and identify any remaining issues to be resolved within three (3) days of the date of the proposed commitment letter.
-The OAG attorney along with DFD staff will finalize the commitment letter and begin preparing the loan documents.
+The OAG attorney along with DFD staff will finalize the commitment letter, and OAG will begin preparing the loan documents after the letter of commitment is accepted by the sponsor.

-Initial Closing
+Closing

 Along with the commitment letter, the sponsor will receive a loan closing submission checklist.
-The checklist specifies the pre-closing documents that the sponsor must provide and the closing documents the sponsor's attorney must provide before the financing is closed.
+The checklist specifies the pre-closing due diligence that the sponsor and the sponsor's attorney must provide before the financing is closed.
 The sponsors will have five to ten days to accept and execute the commitment letter.

 The Department's standard loan conditions are detailed in the commitment letter.
-The sponsor should also review and understand the loan repayment schedule, and the Department's draw and requisition requirements, particularly those affecting the initial draw.
+The sponsor should review and understand the loan repayment schedule, and the Department's draw and requisition requirements, particularly those affecting the initial draw.
 DFD staff will be available to meet and review the draw procedures.
-At this stage, if the financing request is less than \$1 million, the project sponsor should proceed with completing the conditions precedent to closing - but in the instance of a financing request being \$1 million or greater, DFD staff and OAG attorneys will coordinate a District of Columbia Council package, which is submitted to the Council of the District of Columbia for passive review.
+At this stage, if the financing request is less than \$1 million, the project sponsor should proceed with completing the conditions precedent to closing - but in the instance of a financing request greater than \$1 million, DFD staff and OAG attorneys will coordinate a District of Columbia Council package, which is submitted to the Council of the District of Columbia for passive review and approval.

-At this stage, the project sponsor should be actively in the process of fulfilling all of the conditions precedent to closing, as stated in the aforementioned commitment letter and closing checklist.
-When all of the documents identified in the checklist have been submitted, reviewed and approved, the Department and OAG staff will schedule an initial closing date, which is scheduled upon OAG's receipt, review and approval of all closing documents.
+At this stage, the project sponsor should be actively fulfilling all of the conditions precedent to closing, as stated in the commitment letter and closing checklist.
+When all of the pre-closing due diligence documentation identified in the checklist has been submitted, reviewed and approved, the Department and OAG staff will schedule a loan closing date.